pragyaasapkota/System-Design-Concepts/Readme.md

 </tr>
 </table>

-### If you have any queries regarding this, you can contact me: -
+### If you have any queries regarding the repo, you can contact me: -

 (`CTRL+click` the link below)